WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 * Updated 5.17.2020, version 1.5:

   1.added file named “earning_news_sa.py”, it searched and scraped the news from 'seekingalpha.com/market-news' containing whichever headline one feeds.
 It also allows searching earnings news for specific companies.

   2.optimized twitter scraping process

+- Updated 5.29.2020, version 1.6:

+  1.broke down the functions into different files to get better management

+  2.add "top_word" function to get the top frequency words for each keyword analysis